DLFMetadataAssessment/DLFMetadataQAWorkshop17/OpenRefine.md

 * **Scatterplot** facets are less commonly used ([see this tutorial for more information](http://enipedia.tudelft.nl/wiki/OpenRefine_Tutorial#Exploring_the_data_with_scatter_plots)).
 * **Custom** facets offer a range of different customized facets, and also allow you write your own.

-We are primarily interested in Text facets.
+For our examples, we are primarily interested in Text facets.
 Let's create a facet on our split-value Provenance column.
 Select: **Facet** > **Text facet**.
 A new facet should appear in the lefthand window:

 ![refine-6.png](images/refine-6.png)